PalisadoesFoundation/talawa-admin/docs/docs/docs/developer-resources/minio.md

 **ObjectName Retrieval:** The backend retrieves the MinIO `objectName` associated with the file from the database.

-**Presigned URL Generation:** As there is no specific way to *update* files in miniO we will be overwriting the file on the existing `objectName`.
+**Presigned URL Generation:** As there is no specific way to *update* files in MiniO we will be overwriting the file on the existing `objectName`.
 The backend generates a presigned URL for  the file in MinIO using the retrieved objectName.

 **File Update to MinIO:** The client uses the presigned URL to upload the updated file to MinIO, overwriting the existing object.